TeeTohr/Bouncing-Pixels---Streamer-Toolkit-by-TeeTohr/Readme.txt

 - If you happen to use this in your streams or video please send me a clip on X/Twitter at @TeeTohr (in dms is fine :) )

 Enjoy !

+AI Disclaimer : AI was used as a coding assistant / code generator for this toolkit.
+However all visual and audio assets bundled with the toolkit were made by hand which is why they are VERY simple I am not an artist at all !